Virtual Mailbox 101

 Other things to know:

-- The four caps you should look for in any Canadian mail provider — Canadian-owned, real downtown street address, CRA-accepted, Canada Post unit format compliant — Auteur covers all four.
+• The four caps you should look for in any Canadian mail provider — Canadian-owned, real downtown street address, CRA-accepted, Canada Post unit format compliant — Auteur is designed to cover all four.

 Pick Auteur if: You want Canadian-owned, same-day scanning, downtown Toronto and/or downtown Vancouver, and bundled mail handling rather than à-la-carte fees.